qmk/qmk_firmware/layouts/community/ortho_5x12/333fred/README.md

-# 333fred's Nyquist Layout
+# 333fred's 5x12 Layout

-This nyquist layout is based on my Ergodox Infinity Layout, which is [here](../../../../layouts/community/ergodox/333fred/README.md).
-It doesn't have all of my VS extensions, as I have my nyquist at home, not at work.
+This 5x12 layout is based on my Ergodox Infinity Layout, which is [here](../../ergodox/333fred/README.md).
+It doesn't have all of my VS extensions.

 ## Layers